 3.8.1 Street Lighting

 Where the street lighting is installed, owned, and maintained by the Municipality or a third party, a Joint Use Agreement may be required for attachment to the Distribution System.
-Installations shall meet Ontario Regulation 22/04 and Ontario Electrical Safety Code.
+Installations shall meet the requirements of Ontario Regulation 22/04 and the Ontario Electrical Safety Code.

-The owner will be required to ensure qualified personnel are engaged to work on the streetlight system and that the public system is maintained in a manner as to not represent a hazard to the Distribution System and the public.
+The owner shall ensure qualified personnel are engaged to work on the streetlight system and that the plant is maintained in a manner as to not be a hazard to the Distribution System and/or the public.

 Proper records of the street light system shall be maintained by the owner to facilitate identification of equipment, appropriate record management and the ability to locate any underground plant associated with the system.